liboyang0112/TRExFitter/docs/short_walkthrough.md

 trex-fitter l config/ttH2015_ljets.config
 ```

-Take a look at the histograms in the `ttH2015_ljets.root` file (which is located in the `Limits/` sub-folder) to see the results.
+Take a look at the file `myLimit_CL95.root` (which is located in the `Limits/asymptotics/` sub-folder) to see the results in the `stats` tree.
 If you would like to inject a signal into your limit calculation, add `SignalInjection: TRUE` to the `Limit` block.
 The limit calculation is using the $CL_S$ method, you can find a brief description of it [here](https://www.pp.rhul.ac.uk/~cowan/stat/cls/CLsInfo.pdf), or more details following the links at the beginning of this tutorial.
+See the [limit feature explanation](../BasicTutorial2020/Limit) page for more information.

 To calculate the observed and expected significance, use the `s` action: